FabioZumbi12/testimonial-basics/readme.txt

 === Testimonial Basics ===
 Contributors: kevinhaig
 Donate link: http://kevinsspace.ca/testimonial-basics-wordpress-plugin/
-Tags: testimonial,testimonials,praise,user comments,widgets,translation-ready
+Tags: testimonials,ratings,reviews
 Requires at least: 4.3
 Tested up to: 4.5.2
 Stable tag: 4.3.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/quick-guide-gplv3.html

-Manage testimonials for your WordPress site.
+Testimonial Basics is an awesome full featured plugin for managing testimonials on your site.
+No paid upgrades offered or required.
+There are extensive options to collect and display testimonials for your business.

 == Description ==